wonderseen/Sparse-Points-Gen-Convex/README.md

 released by WonderSeen from Xiamen University, China

 A simple demo to compute the convex of a pre-treated image the remaining of which are sparse-points, see as image.jpg.
-To run the work, make sure you'd installed cmake and opencv whose version is over 2.9 in your laptop.
+To run the work, make sure you'd installed opencv and cmake whose version is over 2.8 in your laptop.

 # follow the operations to work fine
 $ cd source-dict

-$ cmake ..
+$ cmake .

 $ make